purvanshi/isolvemath/README.md

-iSolveMath
+## iSolveMath###

 **********

 **iSolveMath solves and visualizes Math Word Problems (MWPs).**

-.. contents:: *Contents of this document*
-   :depth: 2

-Introduction
+**Introduction**
 =============

 iSolveMath is a platform where a student can enter a maths word problem, get an automatic answer and visual explanation generated of both the question and the answer.

-Inspiration
+**Inspiration**
 ===========
 A student begins to solve Word Problems in the second grade, and these problems continue till the end of high school.
 Most students are unable to visualise such problems, and rely on rote learning instead.Finally developing a hatered towards the subject.

-Approach
+**Approach**
 ========
 The system at present solves starightforward simple interest problems like-

-1.How much time will it take for an amount of $900 to yield $81 as interest at 4.5% per annum of simple interest?
+- How much time will it take for an amount of $900 to yield $81 as interest at 4.5% per annum of simple interest?
-2.If Manohar pays an interest of $750 for 2 years on a sum of $4,500, find the rate of interest.
+- If Manohar pays an interest of $750 for 2 years on a sum of $4,500, find the rate of interest.
-3.Sahil took a loan for 6 years at the rate of 5% per annum on Simple Interest, If the total interest paid was $1230, Find the principal.
+- Sahil took a loan for 6 years at the rate of 5% per annum on Simple Interest, If the total interest paid was $1230, Find the principal.

 The process takes place as follows-
 - Finding the question part and classifying into what is unknown.